-• The BACK SEAT is the SAFEST place for children 12 and under or shorter than 55 inches (140 cm)

-• ALWAYS use SAFETY BELTS and CHILD RESTRAINTS

-- NEVER put a rear-facing child seat in the front - Sit as far back as possible from the airbag. - Never allow a child to stand in front of the seat or to sit on the lap of a front-seat passenger.
+- Children can be killed or seriously injured by the airbag - The BACK SEAT is the SAFEST place for children 12 and under or shorter than 55 inches (140 cm) - ALWAYS use SAFETY BELTS and CHILD RESTRAINTS - NEVER put a rear-facing child seat in the front - Sit as far back as possible from the airbag. - Never allow a child to stand in front of the seat or to sit on the lap of a front-seat passenger.
 Serious injury or death could result if the airbag is inflated in a crash. - The glove compartment must be closed while travelling.
 An open glove compartment door could cause leg injuries in the event of a crash.

 - Never place anything on the dash or in front of the seat as, in addition to being a hazard to passengers, this could interfere with the function of the airbag in the event of a crash.
-The same applies to the mounting of accessories on the dash. - Keep feet on the floor never put feet up on the fascia, on the seat or out of the window.

-• Do not carry anything in your lap.
+The same applies to the mounting of accessories on the dash. - Keep feet on the floor never put feet up on the fascia, on the seat or out of the window. - Do not carry anything in your lap.